wttocs/BE-NC-News/README.md

 INSTALL DEPENDENCIES

-This will download dependencies from package.JSON
+You can download dependencies from package.JSON by entering the following command:

 ```
 npm install